ARAVIND56722/ETK-Energy-Marketplace/README.md

- ⚡ ETK Energy Marketplace — v2.0
+⚡ ETK Grid v2.0 – AI-Powered Decentralized Renewable Energy Marketplace

-> **This is an improved and extended version of my original [ETK Energy Marketplace](https://github.com/YOUR_USERNAME/YOUR_ORIGINAL_REPO) project.**
+**This is an improved and extended version of my original [ETK Energy Dashboard](https://github.com/ARAVIND56722/ETK-Energy-Dashboard-) project.**
-> The original was a basic proof-of-concept for peer-to-peer energy trading.
+ The original was a basic proof-of-concept for peer-to-peer energy trading.
 This version adds AI-powered forecasting, IoT smart meter simulation, carbon impact analytics, and a fully redesigned dashboard UI.

----
+🚀 Project Overview

+ETK Grid is a next-generation decentralized energy trading platform that enables households, businesses, and communities to securely trade renewable energy using blockchain technology.
+The platform leverages AI-powered energy prediction, renewable energy forecasting, smart contracts, carbon credit tracking, and tokenized energy transactions to create a transparent and intelligent energy marketplace.

+By combining Blockchain, Artificial Intelligence, and Renewable Energy technologies, ETK Grid empowers users to monetize surplus energy, optimize consumption, and contribute to a sustainable future.

-## 📖 About the Project
+ 📖 About the Project

 **ETK Energy Marketplace** is a decentralized peer-to-peer energy trading platform built on the **Ethereum Sepolia Testnet**.
 It allows energy producers (e.g., solar panel owners) to list surplus electricity for sale, and consumers to purchase it — all settled on-chain using the **ETK ERC-20 token**.

-No middlemen.
-No central server.
-Just smart contracts, wallets, and green energy.
+Smart contracts automate energy trading without requiring centralized transaction intermediaries, ensuring transparency, security, and trust among participants.

 ---

 ## 🚀 What's New in v2.0

-Compared to the [original project](https://github.com/YOUR_USERNAME/YOUR_ORIGINAL_REPO), this version introduces:
+Compared to the [ETK Energy Dashboard](https://github.com/ARAVIND56722/ETK-Energy-Dashboard-), this version introduces:

 | Feature | v1.0 (Original) | v2.0 (This Repo) |
 |---|---|---|